Light & Deep app icon

 What devices does it run on?

 Any iPhone or iPad on iOS 17.6 or newer.
 The light meter, viewfinder, and framing tools run on all of them.
-The LiDAR features - depth overlay, spot distance meter, depth-of-field preview - need an iPhone Pro (12 Pro or later) or an iPad Pro (2020 or later).
-Those are the models with a LiDAR scanner.
+The LiDAR features - depth overlay, spot distance meter, depth-of-field preview - need an iPhone Pro (12 Pro or later) or an iPad Pro (2020 or later) - those models have a LiDAR scanner.

 How accurate is the light meter?

-Can I use it for cinema or motion-picture work?
+Is it useful for cinema or video work?

 Yes.
 There are 11 cinema formats, from Super 8 to IMAX 15/70, and the depth-of-field calculation uses each format's own circle of confusion.
 I talked to a few DoPs already and am very open to suggestions on how to improve the app for that use case.
 Reach out to me if you have any feedback!